 Meander your way up and down the beautiful Derwent River at New Norfolk on a stand-up paddleboard (SUP).
 Derwent Valley SUP offer lessons and will guide you along the calm, tranquil waters of the river.
 Paddleboarding can be tiresome work so make sure your refuel at one of the many great cafes located in New Norfolk.

 19. Get your art fix

 MONA is back!
-After undergoing a few changes since closing in March, the museum will open on the 26 December 2020 with a few new things for you to enjoy.
+After undergoing a few changes since closing in March, the museum re-opened on the 26 December 2020 with a few new things for you to enjoy.
 The doors will be open Friday – Monday (10am – 6pm) and you will need to book ahead.
 Home to ancient, modern and contemporary art, MONA is a must-see when visiting Hobart.
 Don’t expect a traditional museum experience when visiting though, some of the installations are sure to raise eyebrows and churn stomachs but that is the fun of it!
 Make a day of it by catching the Mona Roma Ferry from Brooke St Pier and stick around to enjoy a glass of wine on the lawn or lunch in one of the great on-site restaurants.

 Take a break from the sun and enjoy some art in one of Hobart’s many great museums.
 The Tasmanian Museum and Art Gallery have a wonderful range of short and long term exhibitions for you to enjoy, including upcoming exhibitions: Around the World in 80 Objects and an art installation by David Keeling, called ‘Stranger’.
 For interesting Antarctic heritage, visit Mawson’s Huts Replica Museum or take a step back in time to at Narryna and discover the 1830s merchant’s house.